EnigmaCurry/blog.rymcg.tech/content/blog/drone.md

 ## Create Gitea OAuth2 app

+Drone needs to authenticate with Gitea, using OAuth2.
+Create the OAuth2 app in the Gitea settings:

- * Go to your personal settings page in gitea.
+ * Go to your personal settings page in Gitea.
  * Click `Applications`
  * Find `Create a new OAuth2 Application`
  * Enter the `Application Name` (`drone`)